Are you replacing your roof and curious about the types of shingles available?

 4. Copper Shingles

-Cooper shingles are lightweight, durable, energy-efficient, and have an enormous upside on curbside appeal that will more than likely increase the value of your home.
-However, because it is a premium metal, copper shingles are costly and a luxury selection.
+Cooper shingles are lightweight, durable, energy-efficient, and have an enormous upside in curbside appeal, which will more than likely increase the value of your home.
+However, because it is a premium metal, copper shingles are costly and a luxury selection, and we sometimes are hesitant to recommend in the Treasure Valley because of hail!

 - Average Cost to Install: $25K-$48K or more